benfulcher/hctsa/README.md

 The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, producing low-dimensional representations of the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, finding nearest matches to a time series of interest, and a range of other visualization and analysis functionality.

-If you use this software, please read and cite:
+If you use this software, please read and cite these (open access) articles:

 * B. D. Fulcher, M. A. Little, N. S. Jones [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
 Soc.
 Interface* **10**, 83 (2013).
-* B. D. Fulcher and N. S. Jones.
-[Automatic time-series phenotyping using massive feature extraction](http://biorxiv.org/lookup/doi/10.1101/081463). *bioRxiv* 081463 (2016).
+* B. D. Fulcher and N. S. Jones. [_hctsa_: A Computational Framework for Automated Time-Series Phenotyping Using Massive Feature Extraction](http://www.cell.com/cell-systems/fulltext/S2405-4712\(17\)30438-6). *Cell Systems* (2017).

 Any feedback, as [email](mailto:ben.d.fulcher@gmail.com), [github issues](https://github.com/benfulcher/hctsa/issues) or [pull requests](https://help.github.com/articles/using-pull-requests/), is much appreciated.